crile/SR-Testlink/ReadMe.md

 Simple report for [Testlink](http://www.testlink.org).

-I am not a developer, I don't understand the "_Testlink_" source code.
+I am not a developer, I don't understand the _Testlink_ source code.
 However, I need multi builds/testplans report view, So...
-All comments are in french right now, I will try to change that later.

-I just create one view.
+I just create one SQL view.
+All SQL requests are in ``sr_sql.php`` file (``$sql`` variables).
 I do not modify the database content.
-However, as I say before, I am not an expert, the SQL request can have an impact on performance.
+However, the SQL request can have an impact on performance.

 Currently, the report page doesn't require login, it is a read only view (see "_Force the user login_" section to modify this).

 **NO WARRANTY**